AlexSSD7/linsk/USAGE_MACOS.md

 # The advanced use of Linsk

-The example provided above is just a mere preview of the endless power the Linsk's native Linux VM has.
+The example provided above is just a mere preview of the endless power Linsk's native Linux VM has.

 ## Use LVM